 Additional Clinical and Educational Activities

-The members of the neuropathology service — faculty and trainees — participate in a number of conferences with related clinical services of the MGH.
+The members of the neuropathology service — faculty and trainees — participate in a number of conferences with related clinical services of the Massachusetts General Hospital.
 These include the following:

 With the Pathology Service: